cloudblog004/fantasticfoodies/content/en/posts/2923-how-to-prepare-favorite-chicken-pancit.md

 1. Prepare 4 cloves garlic -minced
 1. Take Pinch pepper
 1. Take 1 tablespoon soy sauce
-1. Get 500 g green bell peppers&#34;julienne cut&#34;
+1. Get 500 g green bell peppers*julienne cut*
 1. Make ready 2 tablespoon oil
 1. Prepare 250 g chicken legs or any parts

 When the chicken is cooked, place it aside to cool.
 Pancit (Tagalog pronunciation: [ˈpansɪt] PAN-sit), also spelled pansít, is a general term referring to various traditional noodle dishes in Filipino cuisine.
 There are numerous types of pancit, often named based on the noodles used, method of cooking, place of origin, or the ingredients.
-Pancit comes in many different forms, and today I am specifically showing you how to make Pancit Bihon, which uses &#34;Bihon&#34; or rice sticks, vegan chicken and vegetables.
+Pancit comes in many different forms, and today I am specifically showing you how to make Pancit Bihon, which uses *Bihon* or rice sticks, vegan chicken and vegetables.

 <!--inarticleads2-->